matzlika/jpostcode-js/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.

+## Thanks

+This project makes use of data from the [jpostcode-data](https://github.com/kufu/jpostcode-data) library.
+We appreciate the efforts of the maintainers and contributors of this library.

 ## License

 This project is licensed under the MIT License.